RiverArchitect/RA_wiki/wiki/Installation.md

 1. Right-click on `Start_River_Architect.bat` and choose *Edit* (*with Texteditor*) or *Open with \...* and choose a *Texteditor* software.

-2. Check, and if necessary, replace the path to the good python interpreter:\
+2. Check, and if necessary, replace the path to the good python interpreter:
-    *Default:* `"%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\propy"`\
+		*Default:* `"%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\propy"`\n
 		*Note:* Future versions of *River Architect*'s will require `gdal` and `rasterio`.
 Therefore, developers recommend to create a new conda environment and to install these packages to that new environment:
       - Open "ArcPro" and click on the *Project* pane in the upper left corner
       - Click on the *Python* tab
       - Click on the *Manage Environments* button and on *Clone default* (or manually copy the default environment) to, for example, `C:\Python\envs\arcgispro-py3-cust`